jithinchandrankv/pde4430_cw1/README.md

 In this task , turtle will move to any given position with proper orientation and velocity.For that we need to run  "turtlesim_node " and "turtle_automovement.py " in terminalbox.

-After run thE python file in the terminal,terminal will ask for the X and Y destination coordinate.
+After run the python file in the terminal,terminal will ask for the X and Y destination coordinate.

 ![image](https://user-images.githubusercontent.com/117764288/204134510-b7a233b2-042e-4745-9986-205b984302d0.png)